amitrajaraman/questions/rect-part.md

 </script>

 **Question.**
-Let \(R\) be a rectangle that can be partitioned into smaller rectangles, each of which has at least one side of integer length.
+Let \(R\) be an axis-aligned rectangle that can be partitioned into smaller axis-aligned rectangles, each of which has at least one side of integer length.
 Prove that \(R\) has at least one side of integer length.

 <details>
 	<summary> <b>Solution</b> </summary>